Preprints

 There are some things to be aware of before you decide on preprint.
 You will need to weigh up these considerations against the benefits we’ve already seen.

 1. Although most journals will accept manuscripts that have previously been disseminated on preprint servers (usually if they are not-for-profit), some do consider preprints as prior publication.
-You can check journal details using Sherpa Romeo.
+You can check journal details using open policy finder.
 Bear in mind, journal policies are generally changing on this point.
 You may decide to select a different journal.

 2. Some authors are concerned that early versions of the work will be read and cited rather than the final version, which could be confusing and inaccurate.